-No. S. 114.-Statement of Sanitary Measures adopted by Hongkong.
+No. S. 123.-Statement of Sanitary Measures adopted by Hongkong.

 Disease.
 Port or Place.
 Restrictions in Force.
-Authority, Cholera.
-Formosa.
+Authority.
+Cholera.
+Saigon.
 Medical examination; quarantine at the discretion of the Health Officer.
-Notification No. 287 of 20th May, 1920.
-Do.
-Saigon.
-Do.
 Notification No. 442 of 26th August, 1920.

 E. D. C. Wolfe, Colonial Secretary.